 - The ICR is a database of insurance claims that helps reduce the risk of insurance fraud (and ultimately reduce the cost of insurance), by enabling insurance companies to share details of claims. - Information on the ICR is retained for 10 years and in the case of a fraud flag, indefinitely. - Whilst the ICR is a useful industry tool, the risks to customers arising from the ICR are potentially significant, and can be heightened for customers experiencing vulnerability. - If a customer gives us incorrect or incomplete information, or if information is withheld, and the claim is declined or we avoid the policy, we may share this information with other insurers through the ICR.
-Risks to customers from having this information on the ICR include: - · Having their claim declined - Having their policies avoided or cancelled.
+Risks to customers from having this information on the ICR include: - Having their claim declined - Having their policies avoided or cancelled.
 This might extend to other policies held with the customer's insurer as the insurer may decline to renew them. - Not being able to obtain insurance in future.
 The likelihood of getting insurance cover from another company can be affected by a customer's history on the ICR. - Having their mortgage cancelled by their bank and the home being sold to repay the loan.
 Inability to get insurance impacts on a person's ability to own property, as a bank will not lend to someone who is not insured. - Being unable to obtain finance to buy a car as they can no longer obtain motor insurance.

-SEPTEMBER 2022
+OCTOBER 2022

 © 2022 Copyright Vero Insurance New Zealand Limited ("Vero").
-This document has been prepared by Vero as a briefing for brokers only and must not be distributed to Vero customers or the general public.
-You must not copy, reproduce, sell, modify or distribute this document, electronically or otherwise, in any way except with the expressed written consent of Vero.
-This document is highly confidential and you must keep it confidential at all times.
-The information provided is general in nature, and does not replace technical specialist advice in respect of each customers' circumstances.
+The information provided is general in nature, and does not replace technical specialist advice in respect of a person's individual circumstances.
 Vero and its related companies do not accept any responsibility or liability in connection with your use of or reliance on this document.
+You must not copy, reproduce, sell, modify or distribute this document, electronically or otherwise, in any way except with the express written consent of Vero.